‘General Hospital’ Spoilers: Michael Soon Discovers A Secret

 — General Hospital (@GeneralHospital) April 9, 2019

-With Michael learning all about Willow’s time with Shiloh, it is expected that he will also figure out that she eventually had his baby as well.
+With Michael learning all about Willow’s time with Shiloh, it is expected that he will also figure out that she eventually had his baby, as well.
 It’s not clear whether he will know that Wiley is that baby, but Michael is discovering new things about this situation.

 General Hospital spoilers also detail that Michael will be compassionate and understanding, but it doesn’t say with who.
 He is expected to spend some more time with Sasha next week, but his compassion may just be for Willow if he does learn about her having Shiloh’s child and giving him up for adoption.

 It will be a emotional and dramatic time when Michael finally discovers that Wiley is his son.
 That also means that Willow will learn that her son died right after Brad brought him home.

-May sweeps is coming up on General Hospital soon.
+May sweeps is coming up soon on General Hospital.
 Many secrets may be revealed then.